withastro/docs/RECIPES.md

 4. Update [`src/data/logo.ts`](https://github.com/withastro/docs/blob/main/src/data/logos.ts) to add the logo.

-### Stubs
+### Add a new stub

 Some guides are marked as `stub: true` in the frontmatter.
 These are not yet full guides, but instead include introductory content and link to external resources.

-If you don't have a full guide yet, feel free to create a stub with an introductory paragraph and a “Community Resources” and/or “Official Resources” section.
+If you don't have a full guide yet, feel free to create a stub with an introductory paragraph and a “Community Resources” and/or “Official Resources” section following the steps above.
 See [this example PR creating a new stub](https://github.com/withastro/docs/pull/2336/files).

 You can expand a stub, even if it's an incremental improvement.
 For example, you can expand a CMS guide by adding an "Integrating with Astro" section to explain how to connect the CMS to Astro.
 You can also provide a step-by-step section to use that integration to build something.
 (See [Making a blog with Astro and Contentful](https://docs.astro.build/en/guides/cms/contentful/#making-a-blog-with-astro-and-contentful).)